Place du Luxembourg: 1980s to present

-The station was the central feature of the square for much of its existence.
-However, with the construction of the Espace Léopold (which now houses the European Parliament) starting in 1989, the character of the square changed significantly.
-Designs changed frequently, amidst much legal and political wrangling, but ultimately the tracks of the previously open air station were covered over by the flagstone mall that is now seen outside the parliament.
-The bulk of the station building itself was torn down in 2004, and rebuilt underground, leaving only the central entrance which now serves as an information office.
-By 2008, the European Parliament complex was complete.
+The station was the square's central feature for much of its existence.
+However, with the construction of the Espace Léopold (which now houses the European Parliament) starting in 1989, the square's character changed significantly.
+Designs changed frequently, amidst much legal and political wrangling, but ultimately the tracks of the previously open air station were covered over by the flagstone mall that is now seen outside the European Parliament.
+The bulk of the station building itself was torn down in 2004, and rebuilt underground, leaving only the central entrance, which now serves as an information office.
+By 2008, the parliamentary complex was complete.

-Residents' associations and cultural heritage promoters have been critical of many aspects of the construction of the Parliament and redesign of the train station.
-Some believe that the scale of the complex is simply too large for the area, and that efforts have not been adequate to integrate it with its largely neoclassical surroundings.
-While many have praised the originality and professionalism of the design of the buildings, the design has also faced criticism for being too large, cold, and remote.
+Residents' associations and cultural heritage promoters have been critical of many aspects of the European Parliament's construction and the train station's redesign.
+Some believe that the scale of the complex is simply too large for the area and that efforts have not been adequate to integrate it with its largely neoclassical surroundings.
+While many have praised the originality and professionalism of the buildings' design, it has also faced criticism for being too large, cold, and remote.

 In recent years, the Place du Luxembourg has become a hotspot for after-work nightlife activity in the European Quarter, primarily on Thursday and Friday nights.
 The square is colloquially known as Place Lux or Plux by local European bureaucrats and journalists.
 The trash left on the square by the Thursday night revellers has become an irritant for local residents, and Brussels politicians have threatened to shut down the party.

+In February 2024, the John Cockerill Monument was vandalised during a farmers' protest that took place in front of the European Parliament, with the statue of the mechanic Beaufort being severely damaged and burned.
+The statue was restored over the course of 2024 and replaced on 13 December 2024.

 Layout

-The Place du Luxembourg largely consists of restaurants and bars which dominate the wide pavements, with some banks and other retail services, serving the civil servants and members of the neighbouring European Parliament, as well as the other European Institutions and associated organisations which are mostly located close by.
+The Place du Luxembourg largely consists of restaurants and bars that dominate the wide pavements, with some banks and other retail services, serving the civil servants and members of the neighbouring European Parliament, as well as the other European institutions and associated organisations, which are mostly located close by.